bump-sh/github-action/README.md

 * `expires` (optional): Specify a longer expiration date for **public diffs** (defaults to 1 day).
 Use iso8601 format to provide a date, or you can use `never` to keep the result live indefinitely.

+* `fail_on_breaking` (optional): Mark the action as failed when a breaking change is detected with the diff command.
+This is only valid with `diff` command.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/bump-sh/github-action.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.